c4cs/c4cs.github.io/_commands/basics/wc.md

 #### `wc -L`

 The ‘wc‘ command allow an argument ‘-L‘, it can be used to print out the length of longest (number of characters) line in a file.
-So, we have the longest character line (‘Scientific Linux‘) in a file.

 ~~~ bash
 $ wc -L tecmint.txt